enkidevs/curriculum/typescript/introduction/tsc-interfaces-classes/tsc-assigning-types.md

 In this example, the `who` argument always has to be a string, and the `hello` function can't return anything (because the return type is `void`).

 Notice that when we try to call the function using a number, we get a type error.
-The same would happen if we tried to include a `return` statement in the function.
+The same would happen if we tried to include a `return` statement in the function as the return type is specified as `void`.

 If you don't declare a type, TypeScript will guess (infer) one for you: